charlesdong/breakout/README.md

 Breakout is a classic 2D game released in 1976 (or 1978) on the Atari 2600 console.
 And this is a Breakout clone.

+## Latest progress

+Now able to render the tiles.

+Note: The ball and the paddle are still not involved yet, so the game rules below are actually the PLANNING.

 ## Game rules

 In the game, you have a ball and a paddle, and there are some bricks on the top of the screen.
 The ball will rebounce if it collides with a brick, the edge or the paddle.
 Also if the ball collides with a brick, the brick will be destroyed (if it's non-solid).